Charcoal-SE/metasmoke/README.md

 ## Docker
 There is a simple `Dockerfile` here which is however not properly tested yet.

+If you want to include a database dump, create a directory `import` and place the dump files there (one `*.rdb.gz` and one `*.sql.gz`).
+This will noticeably slow down the build (plan 10-15 minutes, depending also on disk speed and hardware).

 To create a local build, simply

     docker build -t metasmoke .